Navigate

 Look at what similar lululemon items are actually selling for on peer-to-peer platforms.
 Completed sales matter more than ambitious asks that sit unsold.

-Use the low-to-middle part of the sold range
+Use the low to middle part of the sold range

 03